-NZS 4121:2001 Design for access and mobility: Buildings and associated facilities (Standards NZ website) is the design standard for access and mobility.
+NZS 4121:2001 Design for access and mobility: Buildings and associated facilities (Standards NZ website) (external link) is the design standard for access and mobility.
 The Ministry has adopted it as mandatory and schools must follow it.

 NZS 4121 includes prescriptive requirements.
 For example, door handles must be designed so that people with limited arm strength can open them.

 If you comply with NZS 4121, you will also comply with the Building Code’s requirements for accessibility.